-PSI had 5 lost time injuries (LTI) and 23 recordable injuries reported in 2022.
-The incidents came from a total of 2,592,917 hours worked by PSI employees and subcontractors in 2022, compared to 952,613 hours worked by PSI employees and subcontractors in 2021.
-The Other Recordable Incident Frequency Rate (ORIFR) was 2.55 in 2022, compared to 2.73 in 2021.
+PSI also had 3 lost time injuries (LTI) and 48 recordable injuries reported in 2023.
+The incidents came from a total of 3,540,213 hours worked by PSI employees and subcontractors in 2023.
+The Other Recordable Incident Frequency Rate (ORIFR) was 2.49 in 2023.
 ORIFR is based on recordable incidents other than LTIs per 200,000 hours as defined by the Occupational Safety and Health Administration (OSHA).
+PSI continues to work proactively to further improve safety, with a goal of eliminating incidents.